art3xias23/kube_kluster/README.md

 - Such a pod is api2.

 Main api also has the ability to fire up the console app.
 Get the standard output and return it from the api.

+This Main api speaks to api1 and the console app.

 ===============================================================
 Implementation 1 (Docker-compose) is done.